xascendent/AIE5_Midterm/README.md

 Code Breakdown:
 We plan to create a folder to store some of our PDFs and possibly images.
 For our midterm, we will experiment with a multimodal vector store.
 Might have a flag that can be set that will invoke RAGAS on the pipeline.
 Wondering how this might play out with hugging face env thought.. might have to setup a chatbot interface and try or can it just init my main.py and I can see? not sure.. prez not sure.

+Change directions. maybe we want to take the top 5 results then have the LLM pick the top one that is the most related read the page push it to the vector store.
+However, we will want to check the vector store to see if the data is already there.  so might need SQL to do this to keep a list of the links that we already pulled?
 ---